henchc/ACL-LaTeCH-CLfL-2017/README.md

 # ACL-LaTeCH-CLfL-2017

-code for paper Phonological Soundscapes in Medieval Lyric
+Code for paper 'Phonological Soundscapes in Medieval Lyric'